 Session I Instructor: Liam Carey

-Liam Carey is currently in his tenth year teaching and is the director of the Inquiry & Innovation Program at SHC.
+Liam Carey is currently in his eleventh year teaching and is the Director of the Inquiry & Innovation Program at SHC.
 He earned a Bachelor of science in Management Science Economics from UC San Diego as well as a physics credential, multiple-subject credential and masters in education from USF.
 He currently teaches Physics and AP Statistics here at SHC in addition to his experience teaching Chemistry and Accelerated Computer Programming.

 Session II Instructor: Michael Lino

 Michael Lino has a B.S. in Mechanical Engineering with an emphasis in robotics and control systems from San Francisco State University.
 He currently works at SFSU as a Mechanical Engineering Equipment Technician and Machinist.
 Mr. Lino’s role includes helping students with their labs as well as design and build projects which have included quad copters, micro controllers, wooden and steel bridges.
-He is thrilled to come back as a second year summer institute instructor.
+He is thrilled to come back as a third year summer institute instructor.